remotion-dev/remotion/packages/docs/docs/lambda-faq.md

 ### Do I need to deploy a function for each render?

-No, you only need to deploy one function and it will be capable of rendering multiple videos, even across different projects.
+No, in general you only need to deploy one function and it will be capable of rendering multiple videos, even across different projects.
+Trying to deploy multiple functions with the same version and region will result in an error.

+There are two exceptions when it is possible to deploy multiple functions:

+- If you are using multiple regions, you need to deploy a function for each region.
+- If you are upgrading to a newer version of Remotion Lambda, you need to deploy a new function.
+You can then run the new and the old function side-by-side.
+The `@remotion/lambda` CLI will always choose the function in your AWS account that has the same version as the client package.
+If you use the [`getFunctions()`](/docs/lambda/getfunctions) Node.JS API, set the [`compatibleOnly`](/docs/lambda/getfunctions#compatibleonly) flag to `true` to filter out functions that don't match the version of the `@remotion/lambda` package.

 ### Do I need to create multiple buckets?